 BYLAWS OF THE INCOMMON LLC

-April 18, 2005
+Amended May __, 2014

 These Bylaws implement, clarify, and supplement the “Limited Liability Company Agreement of InCommon LLC” (“Agreement”) which created the InCommon LLC (“Company”) under the laws of the state of Delaware.
 Nothing in these Bylaws shall be construed to be in conflict with the Agreement.